-In our sample, 68% of control group workers report outstanding loans at baseline (Table I Panel B, Col. 1).
+In our sample, 68% of control group workers report outstanding loans at baseline (Table I, Panel B, column (1)).
 Nearly 54% have outstanding credits with local shops for basic household consumption, consistent with difficulties in meeting basic daily expenditures.
 In addition, 64% of workers say they would have difficulty coming up with Rs.
-1,000 (i.e., 4 days of
+1,000 (i.e., four days of wage labor income) in case of an emergency-indicating a low level of cash on hand.
+These patterns, while stark, are not unique to our setting.
+The poor report low levels of liquidity and difficulty in financially coping with shocks in a range of contexts, including in the United States and in developing countries (Collins et al. 2009; Lusardi, Schneider, and Tufano 2011; Morduch and Schneider 2017).